AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publishing-scalability-faq.md

 1. The system accepts the request and validates the baseline and conditional presets.
 2. AEM aggregates all qualifying DITA assets and dependencies.
 3. These assets are bundled into a zip package.
-4. The serverless publishing service spins up a Docker container, downloads the assets, executes the publishing operation, and places the generated output artifacts back into Experience Manager Guides.
+4. The serverless publishing service spins up a Docker container, downloads the assets, executes the publishing operation, and places the generated output artefacts back into Experience Manager Guides.

 This workflow ensures reliable, isolated, and scalable publishing execution.